rustamkakar/Joystream-maxlevush/WG_Lead_Term_Limits.md

 ### The retired lead reward

-- full rate payment for guide a new lead for 1 week
+- full rate payment for a period of 1 week, to help the new lead transition into the role
 - spending proposal to give the retired lead a reward (if lead will successfully complete the training period of a new lead)

 *The criteria for understanding the success of the training will be presented and discussed on the forum first*